CRGMBC/credit-risk-classification/Credit_Risk/report-template.md

 Model Evaluation:
 * Generated a confusion matrix to assess the performance of the model.
 * Printed a classification report, including precision, recall, and F1-score.

+## Methods Used

+Logistic Regression: Utilized the logistic regression algorithm for its suitability in binary classification tasks.
+Train-Test Split: Split the dataset into training and testing sets to assess the model's generalization performance.
+Evaluation Metrics: Employed confusion matrix, precision, recall, and F1-score to evaluate model performance.

 ## Results